SycuroLab/FemMicro16S/README.md

 In the main Snakemake directory (where the Snakefile is located), create a new folder named apptainer.
 Navigate into this folder and download the required environment files using the commands provided below.

-Next, update all Snakemake rules located in FemMicro16S/utils/rules/ to use the corresponding .sif files from the apptainer folder instead of Conda environments.
-For example, change:

-conda: "dada2"
-to:
-apptainer: "apptainer/dada2-1.0.0.sif"

 ```bash